WCTG · Comprehensible Input

 Is WCTG just translation practice?

-No. It is comprehension confirmation.
+No. It is comprehension confirmation of words learned earlier in the week, but in new contexts.
 Translation is simply a visible indicator of understanding.

 Can it work with upper levels?